gunout/Minitel-Int-Trade-/README.md

 # Minitel-Int-Trade-
 3615 CODE CAC40 Project on your localhost:5000 with IA Insights .
+Propulsed by YFINANCE API FREE .

 # FOR LINUX